A wind farm goes through many stages of assessment, screening, community consultation and approvals before the start of construction.

 PERMITTING AND PUBLIC CONSULTATION

 As with any other major power project, developers seek municipal, provincial and federal permits before the project can go ahead.
 They also meet with local community residents and elected officials to present the project, receive feedback and build community support.
+To learn more visit Best Practices for Indigenous and Public Engagement.

 ECONOMIC AND FINANCIAL ANALYSIS